HoucemNaffati/A-Software-Craftsmanship-KATA/OurRules.md

 - Tests are not UNIT: Test suite passes some time, some times not.
 - Test FOCUS: changing technical details break one or more tests.

-# TDD
-- We do Baby Steps and discover design by following what the tests need incrementally.

-red -> green -> refactor -> red...
-    red: I dont write any production code unless I have a failing unit test that require it.
-    green: I write minimum code that strictly satisfies the test.
-    refactor: I make the code S.O.L.I.D